directus/directus/docs/extensions/app-composables.md

 ## `useApi()`

-The `useApi` composable is a wrapper around the `axios` library that adds the `Authorization` header and provides concurrency control when making multiple requests.
+The `useApi` composable is a wrapper around the `axios` library that the session cookie and provides concurrency control when making multiple requests.

 Use the `useApi` composable when you need to make authorized API requests from your App extension.